160th Special Operations Aviation Regiment (Airborne): 2021–present

 On September 18, 2021, a man wielding a katana attacked several SOAR soldiers at Inyokern Airport in California, wounding two and forcing more than twenty of them, including at least one staff sergeant and one captain, to "hunker down" in a hangar.

 On November 10, 2023, five SOAR troops died when a UH-60 Black Hawk crashed in the Mediterranean Sea 30 miles off the coast of Cyprus during a training exercise.

 On September 17, 2025, an MH-60 crashed near Summit Lake, in Washington, forty miles from Joint Base Lewis–McChord, killing the four soldiers on board.

 In October 2025 SOAR elements were deployed to the Caribbean in the wake of the Trump administration's declaration of a "non-international armed conflict" with "unlawful combatants" alleged to be involved in trafficking drugs to the US.

+In January 2026, during the 2026 United States strikes in Venezuela, SOAR elements flew over Caracas to capture Venezuelan president Nicolás Maduro and his wife Cilia Flores prior to him being indicted for Narcotics and Terrorism charges.

+In April 2026, SOAR elements participated in 2026 United States F-15E rescue operation in Iran during the 2026 Iran war.